k2view-academy/K2View-Academy/articles/02_fabric_architecture/05_fabric_main_configuration_files.md

 - Show All - all configuration parameters are viewable in the table.
 - Overrides Only (default view) - only parameters, whose values were changed, are viewable.
 - Once the 'Hidden' checkbox is checked, the hidden parameters are also viewable.
-- All table columns can be filterrd, sorted and grouped.
+- All table columns can be filtered, sorted and grouped.
 ### Update a parameter
 1. To update a parameter value go to the value column and edit (use the edit icon or simply edit) the value of a specific parameter you wish to change.
 2. Once changed, the entire row wil automatically be highlighted to indicate a change applied